-This area of the city holds the vast majority of the city’s historic sites and a large number of the museums as well.
-It is mainly based around two squares – Zelnytrh and Namesti Svobody – and is a must visit location for anyone with the chance to go there.
-Outside the Old Town there is the cathedral on Petrov Hill, Spilberk Fortress, Villa Tugendhat and the Augustinian Monastery, all of which are worth visiting.
+This area of the city holds the vast majority of the city’s historical sites and a large number of museums as well.
+It is mainly based around two squares – Zelnytrh and Namesti Svobody – and is a must-visit location for anyone with the chance to go there.
+Outside the Old Town, there is the cathedral on Petrov Hill, Spilberk Fortress, Villa Tugendhat and the Augustinian Monastery, all of which are worth visiting.

-The most important example of modern architecture in Brno is the Tugendhat Villa – an historic site (which is inscribed on the UNESCO’s World Cultural Heritage List).
+The most important example of modern architecture in Brno is The Tugendhat Villa – a historic site (which is inscribed on UNESCO’s World Cultural Heritage List).

 Villa Tugendhat, dating from June 1929, was designed by one of the most famous European architects, Ludwig Mies van der Rohe.
 It represents the Modern Movement’s (Functionalist) architectural style.
 The architect had no financial limitations; therefore, construction materials and equipment were top quality.
-The Tugendhats were a newly married couple who moved to the villa in 1930.
-They lived there only till the year 1938, when they had to flee the Nazis.
+The Tugendhat’s were a newly married couple who moved to the villa in 1930.
+They lived there only till the year 1938 when they had to flee the Nazis.
 The villa has survived until today in its original form.
-It is currently owned by the City of Brno, which made it accessible to the public and will carry out a complete renovation.
-It is the very first monument of modern architecture in the Czech Republic, and only the fourth worldwide, which has received the prestigious UNESCO designation.
+It is currently owned by the City of Brno, making it accessible to the public and carrying out a complete renovation.
+It is the first monument of modern architecture in the Czech Republic and only the fourth worldwide, which has received the prestigious UNESCO designation.

 Cathedral of St. Peter and St. Paul